vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/incoterms.rst

 transportation, insurance, customs clearance, and other relevant aspects of the transaction.

 .. note::
-   By default, all 11 Incoterms are available in Odoo:
+   By default, all 11 Incoterms are available in Leansoft:

    - **EXW**: Ex works
    - **FCA**: Free carrier